BlinkID/blinkid-android/README.md

 As soon as one `Recognizer` object's `Result` within `RecognizerBundle` given to `RecognizerRunner` or `RecognizerRunnerView` changes to `Valid` state, the [`onScanningDone`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/view/recognition/ScanResultListener.html#onScanningDone-RecognitionSuccessType-) callback will be invoked on same thread that performs the background processing and you will have the opportunity to inspect each of your `Recognizer` objects' `Results` to see which one has moved to `Valid` state.

-As already stated in [section about `RecognizerRunnerView`](#recognizerRunnerView), as soon as `onScanningDone` method ends, the `RecognizerRunnerView` will continue processing new camera frames with same `Recognizer` objects, unless [paused](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/view/recognition/RecognizerRunnerView.html#pauseScanning--).
+As already stated in [section about `RecognizerRunnerView`](#recognizer-runner-view), as soon as `onScanningDone` method ends, the `RecognizerRunnerView` will continue processing new camera frames with same `Recognizer` objects, unless [paused](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/view/recognition/RecognizerRunnerView.html#pauseScanning--).
 Continuation of processing or [resetting recognition](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/view/recognition/RecognizerRunnerView.html#resetRecognitionState--) will modify or reset all `Recognizer` objects's `Results`.
 When using built-in activities, as soon as `onScanningDone` is invoked, built-in activity pauses the `RecognizerRunnerView` and starts finishing the activity, while saving the `RecognizerBundle` with active `Recognizer` objects into `Intent` so they can be transferred back to the calling activities.

-## <a name="recognizerBundle"></a> `RecognizerBundle`
+## <a name="recognizer-bundle"></a> `RecognizerBundle`

 The [RecognizerBundle](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/RecognizerBundle.html) is wrapper around [Recognizers](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/Recognizer.html) objects that can be used to transfer `Recognizer` objects between activities and to give `Recognizer` objects to `RecognizerRunner` or `RecognizerRunnerView` for processing.

-The `RecognizerBundle` is always [constructed with array](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/RecognizerBundle.html#RecognizerBundle-com.microblink.entities.recognizers.Recognizer:A-) of `Recognizer` objects that need to be prepared for recognition (i.e. their properties must be tweaked already).
+The `RecognizerBundle` is always [constructed with array](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/RecognizerBundle.html#recognizer-bundle-com.microblink.entities.recognizers.Recognizer:A-) of `Recognizer` objects that need to be prepared for recognition (i.e. their properties must be tweaked already).
 The _varargs_ constructor makes it easier to pass `Recognizer` objects to it, without the need of creating a temporary array.

 The `RecognizerBundle` manages a chain of `Recognizer` objects within the recognition process.
 When a new image arrives, it is processed by the first `Recognizer` in chain, then by the second and so on, iterating until a `Recognizer` object's `Result` changes its state to `Valid` or all of the `Recognizer` objects in chain were invoked (none getting a `Valid` result state).
 If you want to invoke all `Recognizers` in the chain, regardless of whether some `Recognizer` object's `Result` in chain has changed its state to `Valid` or not, you can [allow returning of multiple results on a single image](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/RecognizerBundle.html#setAllowMultipleScanResultsOnSingleImage-boolean-).

 You cannot change the order of the `Recognizer` objects within the chain - no matter the order in which you give `Recognizer` objects to `RecognizerBundle`, they are internally ordered in a way that provides best possible performance and accuracy.
 Also, in order for _BlinkID_ SDK to be able to order `Recognizer` objects in recognition chain in the best way possible, it is not allowed to have multiple instances of `Recognizer` objects of the same type within the chain.
 Attempting to do so will crash your application.

-### <a name="intentOptimization"></a> Passing `Recognizer` objects between activities
+### <a name="intent-optimization"></a> Passing `Recognizer` objects between activities

 Besides managing the chain of `Recognizer` objects, `RecognizerBundle` also manages transferring bundled `Recognizer` objects between different activities within your app.
 Although each `Recognizer` object, and each its `Result` object implements [Parcelable interface](https://developer.android.com/reference/android/os/Parcelable.html), it is not so straightforward to put those objects into [Intent](https://developer.android.com/reference/android/content/Intent.html) and pass them around between your activities and services for two main reasons: